-The attribute page is drage as arguments to the job.
+These parameters SHALL be passed as arguments to the job.
 The attribute name is drmaa\v\argv.

-job state at submission ( string value )
+job state at submission (string value)

 This might be useful for a rather rudimentary, but very general job-dependent execution.
-The states SHALL be drmaa\hold and drmaa\active: drmaa\active means job has been queued, and is eligible to run drmaa\hold means job has been queued, but it is NOT eligible to run The attribute name is drmaa js state.
+The states SHALL be drmaa\hold and drmaa\active: drmaa\active means job has been queued, and is eligible to run drmaa\hold means job has been queued, but it is NOT eligible to run The attribute name is drmaa\js\state.